Digestive Disorders Are Common–but not Normal

 Recently I had another patient come to see me because of infertility.
 She had been trying for four years to become pregnant, and had even tried hormonal therapy and IVF to no avail.
 She said in passing that she also had ulcerative colitis.
 Knowing that autoimmune disease often inhibits fertility, I put her on the right diet and found that she had hypothalamus weakness, which is the primary organ in charge of the hormonal axis that controls digestion.
 Within five weeks, not only did she become pregnant, but she also states that her ulcerative colitis does not bother her anymore either.
 As you can see, digestive trouble can be fixed.
 It’s a matter of identifying the food allergens, toxins, immune system challenges, and then supporting the gut with the proper nutritional and organ support so it can heal.

 By Dr. Keith Sheehan November 25, 2019 I hear a lot about “food allergies” but how do I know if I have them?
 How about this for a short answer, what if you just stopped eating something and you recorded if you felt better?
 Honestly, that is the gold standard of food...

 Antibiotics - Necessary but Overused Overuse of antibiotics can not only cause resistance but in the end, can potentially do more harm than good.
 The rates of antibiotic prescription levels are disturbing.
 Center for Disease Control Researchers conducted a study...

+The Best Sources of Fiber Aren't from Added Fiber What are the best sources of fiber available?
 Have you noticed the labels of the white bread and the cereals on supermarket shelves that read “good source of fiber”?
 Now read the nutrition label – three grams.
-That’s the minimum amount that manufacturers need to pack into a product to have the words “good source...
+That’s...